Top 10 Books for Kids Wanting to Be a Vet

 I Want to Be a Vet

-A great way to spark a young child's interest in being a vet, this book provides an opportunity to actively engage with your child on the subject.
-It provides young children an insight into the working day of adults.
-This is important as it is very easy for anyone who has aspirations to be a vet, especially at a young age, to assume that being a vet is just a day full of cuddly animals.
-This book has easy-to-read captions and colour photographs, a wonderful way to help children understand what's involved caring for animals.
-Helps young readers learn to respect the importance of doing a job well.
+A great way to spark a young child's interest in being a vet; this book provides an opportunity to engage with your child on the subject actively.
+It offers young children an insight into the working day of adults.
+This is important as it is all too easy for anyone who has aspirations to be a vet, especially at a young age, to assume that being a vet is just a day full of cuddly animals.
+This book has easy-to-read captions and colour photographs, an excellent way to help children understand what's involved caring for animals.
+It helps young readers learn to respect the importance of doing a job well..

 Getting Into Vet School